Abdelouhab/SQL-Bootcamp-Assignments/README.md

 2. Install a relational database management system (RDBMS) such as PostgreSQL (the one I used).

-3. Upload the Database `dvdrental.tar` and `exercises.tar` into PostgreSQL.
+3. Upload Database files `dvdrental.tar`, `exercises.tar` into PostgreSQL.

 4. Execute the SQL scripts for each assignment using a database client or command-line interface.